Magic hold on to beat Celtics for second time, 105-103

 ORLANDO, Fla.
+(AP) — The Boston Celtics couldn’t cool down Terrence Ross in the second half and it cost them the game.

-(AP) — Aaron Gordon had 28 points and 12 rebounds, and the Orlando Magic held off a late rally to beat the Boston Celtics 105-103 on Saturday night.
+Aaron Gordon had 28 points and 12 rebounds, and the Orlando Magic held off a late rally to beat the Celtics 105-103 on Saturday night.

+Ross added 25 points, 18 in the second half, and Celtics coach Brad Stevens said he was the difference.

+“Terrence Ross changed the whole game,” Stevens said.
+“When a guy catches fire, you’ve got to slow him down.
+We didn’t get into his air space good enough and when we did, we fouled.
+When Ross got going it opened everything up.”

 Jayson Tatum missed a jumper at the buzzer that would have tied it for the Celtics, who charged back from a nine-point deficit in the final 1:43 before losing to the Magic for the second time this season.

-Kyrie Irving scored 25 points for the Celtics, 10 of them from the foul line in the final 4:31 as Boston made its late charge.
+Kyrie Irving scored 25 points for the Celtics, 10 of them from the foul line in the final 4:31.
 He appeared frustrated afterward with Gordon Hayward, who inbounded the ball on Boston’s final possession.

+“Next question,” Irving said when asked about his reaction.
+“J.T. got a good look so let’s move on.”

 Nikola Vucevic had 16 points and 13 rebounds for Orlando, which broke a four-game losing streak.
-Terrence Ross came off the bench with 25 points, 18 in the second half.
+He missed the second of two free throws with 3.2 seconds, leaving the Celtics with a chance to win or tie.
+Tatum took the inbounds pass and missed a 21-footer.

+“Any time you have a shot to win at the end, that’s all anybody focuses on,” Stevens said.
+“That stretch at the end of the third and early fourth is what really gave them the momentum.”

 Boston fell behind 29-21 early in the second quarter after going 5 minutes, 45 seconds between field goals.
 But Jaylen Brown hit a couple of 3-pointers, and Tatum and Marcus Smart each hit one as the Celtics took command with a 23-5 run and led 51-41 at halftime.

 Boston led 61-53 when Tatum went to the bench with four fouls midway through the third quarter.
 Vucevic and Ross scored nine points apiece in the period and Ross hit a 3-pointer in the final second to help Orlando cut the deficit to five.

+“Obviously Terrence was instrumental there.
+When he gets going he doesn’t need a lot of space,” Magic coach Steve Clifford said.

 Ross and Gordon then combined for 14 points in a 19-4 fourth-quarter run that regained a seven-point lead for Orlando with 5:57 remaining.